umbraco/UmbracoDocs/Fundamentals/Code/Debugging/index.md

 ## Tracing

 Logging and tracing are really two names for the same technique.
-In Umbraco 8 and before, it was possible to something explict named tracing.
+In Umbraco 8 and before, it was possible to do explicit named tracing.
 This is not an option in ASP.NET Core and Umbraco 9.
-Instead you need to configure what log messages you wanna log.
+Instead, you need to configure what log messages you wanna log.

 ### Enabling Trace Logging